StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/unlink-alert-case.md

-# How to Unlink an Alert and a Case
+# Unlink an Alert and a Case

 This topic provides step-by-step instructions for unlinking an [alert](about-alerts.md) and a [case](../cases/about-cases.md) in TheHive.